Kean University Statement on Hazing

 - Allowing a fraternity/sorority to haze a new member, including sexual harassment.

 - Requiring eating or drinking of anything, at any time or place.

 - Requiring new members to jump from objects, or over an object.

 - Requiring new members to consume any amount of alcohol.

 - Requiring new members to attend any function where nonalcoholic beverages are not available or where beverages are “spiked” without their knowledge.

 If you can answer yes to all these questions and your new member education activities do not violate any policy outlined in this document, then you are not hazing.

-Would you be willing to perform this activity in front of a Kean Universit Administrator?
+- Would you be willing to perform this activity in front of a Kean University administrator?

-Members of the University community who are made aware of an alleged hazing incident, who witness a hazing incident, or who wish to make a claim of alleged hazing should contact the Center for Leadership and Service, located in University Center room 219 by calling (908) 737-5170 or email firstname.lastname@example.org .
+Members of the University community who are made aware of an alleged hazing incident, who witness a hazing incident or who wish to make a claim of alleged hazing should contact the Center for Leadership and Service, located in Miron Student Center room 219 by calling (908) 737-5170 or emailing firstname.lastname@example.org.